De-Kalo/worthy-kafka-client/README.md

 to manage this parameter.
 Let's discuss this a bit:

 ## ContextId
-The context id is a crucial of the architecture that we need to zealously maintain.
+The context id is a crucial bit of the architecture that we need to zealously maintain.
-Distributed systems are hard to manage and especially debug.
+Distributed systems are hard to manage and especially hard to debug.
 Everything happens asynchronously, latencies can be substantial, and the order of execution of flows across different services is not something we can rely on.
 This makes it very difficult to track a specific flow, and separate it from other flows that are happening at the same time.